ChrisLTD/ChrisLTD.com/_posts/2013-08-02-google-map-random-color-pins.md

 This script is a combination of code I found on [Colin Wiseman’s website](http://you.arenot.me/2010/06/29/google-maps-api-v3-0-multiple-markers-multiple-infowindows/) and [Stack Overflow](http://stackoverflow.com/a/3059129/648844) with a bit of my own to handle the different marker colors.

 **Update 2/17/2015:** I removed the code that added separate shadow images behind the markers.
 As of [version 3.14 of the Google Maps API](https://developers.google.com/maps/documentation/javascript/markers#complex_icons), these shadows were being ignored.
 If you want shadows, you’ll need to use marker images with the shadows already in them.
+I also took this opportunity to clean up the code a bit, and remove the dependency on jQuery.